-The MASH Program is one of CSI's two low-income programs and is administered by California Center for Sustainable Energy (CCSE) in San Diego Gas and Electric Company's service territory, Pacific Gas and Electric Company (PG&E), and Southern California Edison Company (SCE).
-The MASH Program provides incentives for the installation of solar photovoltaic (PV) generating systems on low-income multifamily housing, as defined in California Public Utilities Code (PUC) Section 2852.
-The MASH Program has two incentive tracks, both of which are paid in a one-time lump sum payment referred to as the Expected Performance Based Buydown (EPBB).
+The MASH Program is one of CSI's two low-income programs and is administered by Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and California Center for Sustainable Energy (CCSE) in San Diego Gas and Electric Company's service territory.
+The MASH Program provides incentives for the installation of solar photovoltaic (PV) systems on low-income multifamily housing, as defined in California Public Utilities Code (PUC) Section 2852.
+The MASH Program was directed to have two incentive tracks, both of which are paid in a one-time lump sum payment referred to as the Expected Performance Based Buydown (EPBB).

 - Track 1 provides fixed, capacity-based rebates2 at \$1.90 per watt for solar PV generating systems that offset common area electrical load (Track 1A) or at \$2.80 per watt for offsetting tenant area electrical load (Track 1B).
 Track 1 applications are reviewed on a first-come first-served basis. - 2.
 Track 2 is a competitive application process and provides variable rebates up to 100% of system and ongoing maintenance costs.
 To be awarded Track 2 funds, an applicant must demonstrate direct tenant benefit.
 Track 2 consists of two application cycles per year.
-As of July 2011, unallocated Track 2 funds3 were shifted to Track 1, and as a result, Track 2 has been closed and is no longer being offered.
+As of July 2011, unallocated Track 2 funds3 were shifted to Track 1, and as a result, Track 2 is closed and is no longer being offered.

-1 D.08-10-036, Ordering Paragraph No. 9 and Appendix A. In addition, the PAs will file a more detailed reporting of MASH expenses, including VNM implementation, as part of the CSI semi-annual administrative expense report that is due July 31, 2012.
-D.08-10-036, Ordering Paragraph No. 7 and Appendix.
+1 D.08-10-036, Ordering Paragraph No. 9 and Appendix A. In addition, the PAs will file a more detailed reporting of MASH expenses, including VNM implementation, as part of the CSI semi-annual administrative expense report.